TUDelft-MUDE/2024-files/content/GA_2_2/Report_solution.md

 1.
 - 3 integration points
-- location At the midpoints of the triangle nodes in the code: integration_locations = [(n1 + n2) / 2, (n2 + n3) / 2, (n3 + n1) / 2]
+- location at the midpoints of the triangle edges in the code: integration_locations = [(n1 + n2) / 2, (n2 + n3) / 2, (n3 + n1) / 2]